B1.7 Recognize that one third and two sixths of the same whole are equal, in fair-sharing contexts.

 Directions

-Give 12 two-coloured tokens to each student or team of two.
+Give 12 counters to each student or team of two.

-Have students divide the tokens into four equal groups of the same colour.
+Ask students to divide the counters into four equal groups of the same colour.

 Ask students the following questions: